semanticdatalayer/SML/sml-reference/datasets.md

 The mapped columns are defined as separate columns within the dataset file.
 Each of these must have the `parent_column` property.

-For more information on maps in AtScale, see [Extract Values From A Map](../../c-creating-and-sharing-cubes/creating-cubes/working-with-datasets/adding-calculated-columns-to-datasets-for-simple-data-transformations/extract-values-from-a-map.md).

 ### parent_column

 - **Type:** string